argilla-io/argilla/docs/_source/reference/webapp/features.md

 After modifying a record, either by adding or removing annotations, its status will change to _Pending_ and a _Save_ button will appear.
 Once a record is saved, its status will change to _Validated_.

-#### Text2Text
+#### TextGeneration

-For text2text datasets, you have a text box available, in which you can draft or edit an annotation.
+For TextGeneration datasets, you have a text box available, in which you can draft or edit an annotation.
 After editing or drafting your annotation, don't forget to save your changes.

 ### Bulk annotate